Ravnur-Inc/ams-api-replacement-demo-app/README.md

 3.	**DO I NEED TO CHANGE THE STREAMING URL OR STREAMING LOCATOR?**
 RMS can use the existing streaming locator.
 The streaming URL will need to be changed, but you need to change only the host.
 For example, if you have a streaming URL like this: https://ams1.streaming.media.azure.net/5197ca71-3edc-42b0-adff-12570b48b4e4/video_3500000.ism/manifest(format=m3u8-cmaf) you would need to change **ams1.streaming.media.azure.net** to the RMS host or to your CDN domain which uses RMS as origin.
 Both RMS host can be customized to use your own domain.
 4.	**DO I NEED TO CHANGE THE STREAMING URL OR STREAMING LOCATOR IF I’M USING A CDN?**
 Yes, you need to change streaming URLs because Microsoft will not support the streaming.media.azure.net AMS domains after the AMS retirement.
 That's why you need to create your own custom domain and map it to your CDN.
 You can do it independently even now because it is not a part of the RMS infrastructure.
 That's why we suggest you to create your own custom domain and update your streaming links in advance.
-You can create separate CDN endpoint or [map your custom domain name to your existing CDN endpoint](https://learn.microsoft.com/en-us/azure/cdn/cdn-map-content-to-custom-domain), choose what is better for you.
-In case of reusing existing CDN endpoint then you need to change its origin, so that it uses the RMS streaming endpoint hostname instead of AMS.
+You can create a separate CDN endpoint or [map your custom domain name to your existing CDN endpoint](https://learn.microsoft.com/en-us/azure/cdn/cdn-map-content-to-custom-domain), choose what is better for you.
+In case of reusing an existing CDN endpoint then you need to change its origin, so that it uses the RMS streaming endpoint hostname instead of AMS.
 It is explained in our migration guide.
 5.	**DO I NEED TO MAKE CODE CHANGES IN MY APPLICATION TO USE THE RMS API?**
 Yes, but just a little bit.
 If you are using the Microsoft Azure SDK, you just need to tell the SDK to connect to RMS instead of AMS.
 Code samples can be found on the pages for the respective SDK versions of the demo app (links above).
 If you have your own implementation, you need to change only the host from AMS to RMS.
 6.	**WHAT STREAMING PROTOCOLS DO YOU SUPPORT?**
-RMS supports HLS, MPEG-DASH and Smooth Streaming (fragmented MP4).
+RMS supports HLS and MPEG-DASH.
 7.	**WHAT ENCODING FORMATS AND CODECS DO YOU SUPPORT?**
 RMS encoding supports a wide range of codecs and containers and can accept the same codecs and containers as AMS.
 If you have a need to encode an unsupported codec/container, we’ll add it.
 The standard output asset is h.264/AAC in an mp4 container.
 8.	**CAN I USE CUSTOM ENCODING PRESETS SIMILAR TO WHAT I HAD IN AMS?**
 Yes, custom transforms are supported.
 9.	**HOW WOULD YOU MIGRATE THE STREAMING FUNCTIONALITY FOR MY CURRENT AMS ASSETS?**
-Overall migration process consist of: replaceing AMS connection with RMS in your application code, registering your storage accounts in RMS and triggering AMS migration job in RMS Console.
+The overall migration process consists of replacing the AMS connection with RMS in your application code, registering your storage accounts in RMS, and triggering the AMS migration job in the RMS Console.
 If you use Event Grid subscriptions or CDN you have to configure them as well.
-All these described in details in our [complete migration guide](docs/app-migration.md) and [AMS metadata migration guide](docs/data-migration.md) as a part of it.
+All these are described in detail in our [complete migration guide](docs/app-migration.md) and [AMS metadata migration guide](docs/data-migration.md) as a part of it.
 10.	**DO YOU PROVIDE ANY MIGRATION TOOLS FOR TRANSITIONING FROM AMS TO YOUR PLATFORM?**
-Yes, RMS has a special console UI which allows to perform different maintenance actions including migration of your existing AMS account.
-It allows you to register your AMS storage account and trigger migration process which will copy your AMS metadata to RMS: transforms, streaming policies, content key policies, assets and locators.
-Instructions how to do it you can find [here](docs/data-migration.md).
+Yes, RMS has a special console UI that allows you to perform different maintenance actions including migration of your existing AMS account.
+It allows you to register your AMS storage account and trigger the migration process which will copy your AMS metadata to RMS: transforms, streaming policies, content key policies, assets, and locators.
+You can find instructions on how to do it [here](docs/data-migration.md).
 11.	**WHERE IS THE MEDIA CONTENT STORED, AND CAN IT INTEGRATE SEAMLESSLY WITH MY CURRENT STORAGE ACCOUNT?**
 All media content is stored in your Azure Storage Account, following the existing AMS structure.
 No data copying is required.
 To register your existing AMS storage in RMS use [these instructions](docs/custom-storage.md).
-Note that RMS instance should be deployed to the same region as your existing AMS storage account.
+Note that the RMS instance should be deployed to the same region as your existing AMS storage account.
 12.	**HOW DOES YOUR PLATFORM HANDLE API AUTHENTICATION?
 IS IT SIMILAR TO THE WAY AMS HANDLES IT?**
 We use JWT bearer token authentication, like AMS.
 RMS will not require Azure Active Directory service principal or Managed Identity.
 13. **IS THERE A SANDBOX OR TESTING ENVIRONMENT WHERE I CAN VERIFY THE COMPATIBILITY BEFORE GOING LIVE?**